blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 }
 ```
 Things to note:
-* A `struct` is custom defined object type which can group together different types of variables.
+* A `struct` is custom defined object type in Solidity which can group together different types of variables.
 In this contract, we have a `ProductDetails` custom object which contains a bunch of variables defining the various attributes of the product.

 * Events are inheritable members of contracts.
 When you call them, they cause the arguments to be stored in the transaction’s log - a special data structure in the blockchain.
 We can access these events from a tool like Blockmason Link.
 To trigger an event, we use the `emit` keyword followed by the event class.

 * The product details are mapped to a product in the `productList` mapping object, which can be publicly accessed.

-* The `authority` of this smart contract will be the address which deploys the contract (i.e. `msg.sender`).
-When deploying a contract using Blockmason Link, the Link default account is the deploying address and will thus be the contract `authority`.
+* The `authority` of this smart contract will be the address which deploys the contract (i.e. the `msg.sender`).
+When deploying a contract using Blockmason Link, the Link default wallet is the deploying address and will thus be the contract's `authority`.

-* The functions to complete the code for are: `#addProduct()`, `#addProductQuantity()`, `#purchaseProduct()`, and `#getPurchasers()`.
+* The functions we need to complete are: `#addProduct()`, `#addProductQuantity()`, `#purchaseProduct()`, and `#getPurchasers()`.

 ##### #addProduct()
 ```